-1. Cells for Replacement Therapy: Recently it has been shown that skin cells can be turned into a pluripotent stem cell (PSC) through a process called reprogramming.
-PSCs are unique in that they are capable of turning into any cell type of the human body, including the neurons of the brain.
-Currently, scientists at NSCI can create these human PSC lines, and then turn them into the forebrains that die in AD.
-These healthy neurons can be used a source of cells to implant into an AD patient in hopes or replacing the sick and dying cells.
+Recently it has been shown that skin or blood cells can be turned into pluripotent stem cells (PSCs) through a process called reprogramming.
+PSCs are unique in being ‘pluripotent’ – capable of turning into any cell type.
+Scientists at NSCI can create these human PSC lines, and then turn them into the brain cells that die in AD.
+Researchers are exploring in pre-clinical studies whether, in the future, these healthy human neurons and glia may be valuable to replace the sick and dying brain cells in AD patients.

-2. Cells for Drug Discovery: Using the same reprogramming technology, scientists at NSCI can create human PSCs from healthy and AD patients.
-At this point, they can turn them into the neurons that die in AD patients.
-In this scenario, they now have both healthy neurons and neurons from AD patients creating a “disease in a dish” model of AD.
-This model can then be used to discover novel drugs that prevent the sick neurons from dying.
+Using the same cell reprogramming technology, scientists at NSCI can derive human PSCs fom healthy and from patients with AD.
+Having both healthy and diseased neurons and glia from AD patients provides scientists a “disease in a dish” model of AD, which can be used to discover novel drugs that prevent the sick neurons from dying.
 Scientists at NSCI are developing novel gene therapy intrabody approaches to reduce the toxic molecules that build up in AD with the goal of slowing or stopping the disease.